xr71/catalog-flask-app/README.md

 5. At this point, you can choose to run the application immediately by entering `python app.py` or run `python db_sim.py` to seed the database with some records first, and then proceed to run `python app.py`
 6. Navigate to `localhost:8000` on your local machine's browser, and enjoy the Flask app.

+# JSON Endpoints
+`/api/alliances/JSON`
+Returns JSON of all items in the database

+`/alliance/<int:alliance_id>/airline/<int:airline_id>/JSON`
+Returns JSON of a single airline  in the database:  where `alliance_id` is an integer ID of the Alliance that the user would like to select, and `airline_id` is an integer ID of the Airline that the user would like to select.

 ## Issues
 The forms need validation